knime/webapps-common/packages/virtual-tree/README.md

 ## Usage

-To use the Virtual Tree in your project, you can import it as follows:
+To use the virtual tree in your project, you can import it as follows:

 ```javascript
 import { Tree } from "@knime/virtual-tree";
 ```

-# Join the Community!
+## Join the Community

 - [KNIME Forum](https://forum.knime.com/)